There is more than one way to write Python programs. Keep on reading to learn more.

 Netbeans (Win, Lin, Mac)

 This editor has been one of the main competitors for Eclipse.
-It’s the main purpose is to write java applications, but thanks to plugins you can adapt it to write code in many other programming languages.
+Its main purpose is to write java applications, but thanks to plugins you can adapt it to write code in many other programming languages.
 One of them is Python.
 Get NetBeans and Python plugin.

 Visual Studio Code (Win, Lin, Mac)